403rd Army Field Support Brigade: History

-On 1 May 2005, AMC FWD-FE was re-designated as the Army Field Support Brigade-Far East and subsequently renamed the 403d Army Field Support Brigade (Provisional) on 16 October 2007.
+On 1 May 2005, AMC FWD-FE was re-designated as the Army Field Support Brigade-Far East (AFSB-FE) and subsequently renamed the 403d Army Field Support Brigade (Provisional) on 16 October 2007.
 This was the result of a year-long effort to reorganize AMC-FWD-FE into a brigade structure.
 In conjunction with the ongoing transformation of Army forces, AFSB-FE also transformed and restructured its Logistics Assistance Offices into Logistics Support Elements (LSEs) and Brigade Logistics Support Teams (BLSTs) in order to provide modular support to USARPAC, USARJ and the Eighth Army.
 The AFSB-FE continued to plan and execute contingency operations in major exercises as well as deploying numerous individuals in support of Operations Enduring and Iraqi Freedom, while at the same time maintaining logistics support to the PACOM theater.

 Effective 16 October 2008, the organization formally became, the 403d Army Field Support Brigade, with an approved MTOE and TDA.

-On 1 October 2012, the Installation Management Command (IMCOM) Director of Logistics (DOL) resources and personnel in Korea and Japan transferred to the 403d AFSB with the mission of providing logistical support encompassing supply and services, transportation, and maintenance services to all regional and garrison forces including dependants.
-The Brigade continues to provide tactical to strategic-level sustainment in order to ensure Theater readiness and enable Commanders to conduct Unified-Action and the full range of military operations in Northeast Asia.
+On 1 October 2012, the Installation Management Command (IMCOM) Director of Logistics (DOL) resources and personnel in Korea and Japan transferred to the 403d AFSB with the mission of providing logistical support encompassing supply and services, transportation, and maintenance services to all regional and garrison forces including dependents.

+Several Logistics Readiness Centers (LRC) report to the 403rd FSB including LRC-North at Camp Casey, LRC-Honshu at Camp Zama, LRC-Daegu at Camp Walker and LRC-Okinawa at Torii Station and provide maintenance, supply and transportation to the garrisons they support.